inveniosoftware/helm-invenio/README-Kubernetes.md

 ### 1. Secrets

 :warning: Most secrets are created automatically through the default `values` file.
-It's however **strongly advised** to override them (either through a value file or through the `--set` flag), especially if running anything else than a private test environment.
+It's however **strongly advised** to override them
+(either through a value file or through the `--set` flag), especially if running anything else than a private test environment.
+Just enter your secret's name(s) in your own `values` file.

 #### Docker secrets